bhaskar9034/careconnectors/README.md

 ● Feedback Loop
 ● Data Security and Privacy
 ```
+## Use Cases
+⮚In this website, patient can `Schedule Appointment`
+with the doctor for the respective problem.
+⮚ Also `View Doctor’s Availability.`
+⮚ The Hospital staff will `Allocate Appointment` to the
+people.
+⮚ After the allocation it will `Notify the time to Patient.`

 ## UML Diagram
 ![uml diag](https://github.com/pmutyalu/careconnectors/assets/130680906/2c5c7298-f02e-4b5b-8efa-12c5f8b04801)

-## We hosted our website using Infinity free
+## Takea loook at our hosted website using Infinity free
 [`careconnectors`](https://careconnectors.42web.io "Visit us😀")